gsa-oes/office-of-evaluation-sciences/_projects/1510-reducing-inappropriate-prescribing.md

 <i> Related Publications</i>
 <br>
-Adam Sacarny, David Yokum, Amy Finkelstein, and Shantanu Arawal. <a href="https://www.healthaffairs.org/doi/10.1377/hlthaff.2015.1025">Medicare letters to curb overprescribing of controlled substances had no detectable effect on providers.</a> Health Affairs 35 no. 3 (2017): 471-479.
+Adam Sacarny, David Yokum, Amy Finkelstein, and Shantanu Agrawal. <a href="https://www.healthaffairs.org/doi/10.1377/hlthaff.2015.1025">Medicare letters to curb overprescribing of controlled substances had no detectable effect on providers.</a> Health Affairs 35 no. 3 (2017): 471-479.
 <br>
 Adam Sacarny, David Yokum, and Shantanu Agrawal. <a href="https://www.aeaweb.org/articles?id=10.1257/aer.p20171061">Government-academic partnerships in randomized evaluations: the case of inappropriate prescribing,</a> American Economic Review 107, no. 5, (2017): 466-470.